Students: Middle & High School

 What are the dates?

-Both Camps are 4 days and 3 nights
+Both camps are four days and three nights

 What is the cost for students?